public-law/readability/README.md

-# The new Dale-Chall Readability Formula
+# The new Dale-Chall readability formula
 A fresh reimplementation of the formula.
 Created by referring to a paper copy of their most recent publication (Chall & Dale, 1995).